llambiel/letsecureme/post.md

 ---
 title: "<span class='big'>Let's Encrypt & Nginx</span><br/><span class='small'>State of the art of a secure web deployment"
-html_title: Let's Encrypt & Nginx - state of the art of a secure web deployment
+html_title: "Let's Encrypt & Nginx - state of the art of a secure web deployment"
-meta_desc: Let's Encrypt & Nginx - state of the art of a secure web deployment
+meta_desc: "An overview of a secure web deployment with Let's Encrypt and Nginx.
+How to set up a valid HTTPS connection, harden it and get top security ratings."
 intro: |
   Not long ago SSL encryption was still considered a nice-to-have feature, and major services secured only log-in pages of theirs applications.